A government proposal to kill a half-million owls sparks controversy

 He argues that lethal management programs often succeed on closed ecosystems such as islands, but a management plan covering such a vast region wouldn't be as effective.

-Cameron Barrows, a retired emeritus researcher at the Center for Conservation Biology at the University of California-Riverside who supports the FWS proposal, says that without a barred owl management strategy, spotted owls will disappear.
+Cameron Barrows, a retired emeritus researcher at the Center for Conservation Biology at the University of California-Riverside, says that without a barred owl management strategy, spotted owls will disappear.

 "If nothing is done to slow the encroachment of barred owls, you will lose spotted owls," he said.
 "There aren't a lot of choices left."